TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/2-Backend-modules.rst

     cache.
 For backend modules that is not needed, because there is no caching of the output.

 Now the backend module is ready equipped.
 You can try it out after installing the extension.
-Now you perhaps discover that the design has not the look and feel of a TYPO3 backend.
-To simplify the creation of aligned backend modules there are backend ViewHelper for ajustment of the design, that you will find below ``f:be.*``.
-Because these ViewHelper are heavy in enhancement, their documentation is not covered in this book.
-We approve instead to look at the templates of the current blog example.
+You will see that the design has not the look and feel of the TYPO3 backend.
+To simplify the creation of aligned backend modules there are backend ViewHelper for adjusting the design that you will find below ``f:be.*``.
+This documentation of the ViewHelper is not covered in this documentation.
+So let us have a look at the templates of the current blog example.
-There you will find the recommended ViewHelper in action.

-Sometimes it is reasonable to configure the extension different in the fontend and backend.
+Sometimes it is reasonable to configure the extension for the fontend in another way than the for the backend.
 So it is necessary for the blog example to use different templates in frontend and backend.

-Backend modules can, like frontend plugins, be configured via TypoScript.
-While the frontend plugins are configured below ``plugin.tx_[pluginkey]``, for the configuration of the backend ``module.tx_[pluginkey]`` is used.
-In the blog example the configuration of the templates are changed like this::
+Backend modules are configured via TypoScript, like frontend plugins.
+Frontend plugins are configured with ``plugin.tx_[pluginkey]``.
+The corresponding configuration of the backend modules is under ``module.tx_[pluginkey]``.
+In the blog example the configuration of the templates is changed like this::

     module.tx_blogexample {